wxcctechsummit/wxcclabguides/LTRCCT-2336/Lab2_Chat.md

 # Lab Section

 ## Step 1.
-Live Chat Asset creation & register to Webex CC
+Live Chat Asset creation & register to Webex Engage

 - Login to your respective Webex Connect UI using the provided URL https://clpod**X**.au.webexconnect.io/ (where **X** is your POD number).